caglatunc/NoteTakingApp/README.md

 # NoteTakingApp-Desktop

 ## Overview
 This is a desktop note-taking application built using C# and Windows Forms.
-It allows users to conveniently create, edit, delete, and manage notes.
+It allows users to conveniently create, edit, delete, and save notes.

 ## Features
 ### Data Structure